duken72/duken72.github.io/_posts/2025-01-04-the-princess-and-the-pig.md

 She had fought alongside him, carried him through his darkest days, and held on for as long as she could. \
 But she was then exhausted.
 [Lonely](https://youtu.be/NbF1vhBppKQ?si=TIVcq8uLMkD2zc9U).
 Hurt. \
 [Where do you go when love it just ain't enough?](https://youtu.be/iYdVT-ODiKI?si=GNYPQNOx6vYiRC56) \
-Her brave and kind heart, which had once leapt forward to touch him, now made another hard decision. \
+Her brave and kind heart, which had once leaped forward to touch him, now made another hard decision. \
 And so, with tears in her eyes, the princess chose to leave.

 ---